ericoporto/ags-manual-wiki/Translations.md

-special characters to something even more unrecognisable like Ã¤, so you might have to run a search and replace function over the whole document for every special character that is used in that language (make sure to check for capitalized special characters too) after changing the encoding to ANSI.*
+special characters to something even more unrecognisable like Ã¤, so you might have to run a search and replace function over the whole document for every special character that is used in that language (make sure to check for capitalized special characters too) after changing the encoding to ANSI.
+A lot of wordprocessors use Ctrl+H as hotkey for the search and replace function.*

+  .

 *See Also:*
 [Game.ChangeTranslation](Game#gamechangetranslation),